An interpolation of metrics and spaces of metrics: Introduction

+\begin{rmk} For every metrizable space $X$, and for every closed subset $A$ of $X$, Nguyen Van Khue and Nguyen To Nhu \cite{NN1981} constructed a Lipschitz metric extensor from $(\met{A}, \metdis_{A})$ into $(\met{X}, \metdis_{X})$, and a monotone continuous metric extensor from $\met{A}$ into $\met{X}$; moreover, if $X$ is completely metrizable, then each of these metric extensors maps any complete metric in $\met{A}$ into a complete metric in $\met{X}$.
+To obtain such metric extensors, they used the Dugundji extension theorem concerning locally convex topological linear spaces.
+For more information of simultaneous extensions of metrics, see \cite{MR1751152}, \cite{MR3712976}, \cite{MR1455501}, \cite{MR2054807}, \cite{MR2761694}, \cite{MR2857823}, \cite{MR2957499}, and \cite{MR2857999}.
+It seems difficult to prove Theorem \ref{thm:interpolate} using these extension result because they do not preserve a given metric $d$. \end{rmk}

-One of our main results is the following interpolation theorem: \begin{thm} Let $X$ be a metrizable space, and let $\{A_i\}_{i\in I}$ be a discrete family of closed subsets of $X$.
-Then for every metric $d\in \met(X)$, and for every family $\{e_i\}_{i\in I}$ of metrics with $e_i\in \met(A_i)$, there exists a metric $m\in \met(X)$ satisfying the following: \begin{enumerate} \item for every $i\in I$ we have $m|_{A_i^2}=e_i$; \item $\mathcal{D}_X(m, d)= \sup_{i\in I}\mathcal{D}_{A_i}(e_{A_i}, d|_{A_i^2})$. \end{enumerate} Moreover, if $X$ is completely metrizable, and if each $e_i\in \met(A_i)$ is a complete metric, then we can choose $m\in \met(X)$ as a complete metric on $X$. \end{thm} A central idea of the proof of Theorem \ref{thm:interpolate} is a correspondense between a metric on a metrizable space and a topological embedding from a metrizable space into a Banach space.
+A central idea of the proof of Theorem \ref{thm:interpolate} is a correspondence between a metric on a metrizable space and a topological embedding from a metrizable space into a Banach space.
 A metric $d$ on a metrizable space $X$ induces a topological embedding from $X$ into a Banach space such as the Kuratowski embedding (see Theorem \ref{thm:kur}).
-Conversely, a topological embedding $F$ from a metrizable space $X$ into a Banach space $V$ with norm $\|\cdot\|_V$ induces a metric $m\in \met(X)$ on $X$ defined by $m(x, y)=\|F(x)-F(y)\|_V$.
-In the proof of Theorem \ref{thm:interpolate}, we utilize this correspondence to translate the statement of Theorem \ref{thm:interpolate} into an interpolation problem on topological embeddings into a Banach space.
-We then resolve such a problem by using the Michael continuous selection theorem (see Theorem \ref{thm:Michael}), and by using a similar method to Kuratowski \cite{Ku} (see also \cite{Haus2} and \cite{Arens}) of converting a continuous function into a topological embedding by extending a codomain.
+Conversely, a topological embedding $F$ from a metrizable space $X$ into a Banach space $V$ with norm $\|\cdot\|_V$ induces a metric $m\in \met{X}$ on $X$ defined by $m(x, y)=\|F(x)-F(y)\|_{V}$.
+In the proof of Theorem \ref{thm:interpolate}, we utilize this correspondence to translate the statement of Theorem \ref{thm:interpolate} into an approximation problem on topological embeddings into a Banach space.
+We then resolve such a problem by using the Michael continuous selection theorem (see Theorem \ref{thm:Michael}), and by using a similar method to Kuratowski \cite{Ku1938} (see also \cite{Hausdorff1938} and \cite{MR0049543}) of converting a continuous function into a topological embedding by extending a codomain.